If You’re Wondering How to Make PCBs, Look No Further Than Altium Designer

 When designing your circuit board, whether that means traces, ground plane, copper, vias and holes, pads, pins or just test points, you’ll make to make sure you have the board design software to carry you through.
 You wouldn’t want to get to PCB manufacturing with a design file that looks like swiss cheese - full of impossible to follow holes and difficult-to-navigate component layouts.

 Import .STEP files to visualize components in 3D

 Use Energized Wire Characteristics to Inform Design of your PCB

-Use dimensional and electrical characteristics to design placement of wires in the layout considerations with describing how to design PCBs.
-Consider final assembly outline for both the board and the components extending above, and below, the board.
+When using a 3D PCB Editor to determine how to design PCBs, it is important to focus on both the dimensional and electrical considerations of the wire placements and the overall PCB board layout.
+Consider the final assembly outline for both the board and the components extending above, and below, the board.
 Add footprints for components and connect components sharing the same wire together.
 Identify sensitive signals and place the wires to mitigate noise.
 Ensure continuous ground planes below high frequency signals and select termination locations at the origin of noise you seek to shunt to ground.